 Pretend for a moment you are Albert Einstein in 1905.
 You are working diligently on your soon-to-be five famous papers.
 Your ideas are about to turn the physics world on its head.
 In your papers you introduce the world for the first time to light quanta, later to be renamed photons.
 You propose a mathematical way to determine the size of atoms when their very existence was still in question.
 You provide an explanation for Brownian motion: that microscopic materials are moving in liquids because they are being bombarded by millions of molecules.
-You upend Newton’s belief of absolute space and time by proposing that time slows when acceleration is increased.
+You upend Newton’s belief of absolute space and time by proposing that time slows when velocity is increased.
 And most importantly, you introduce the world to the most eloquent formula in human history: E=mc2.

 In 1905 Einstein achieved more in one year than most physicists achieve in a lifetime.
 Years later he would rise to his pinnacle by giving the world a better understanding of gravity in his general theory of relativity.
 With all this great achievement, Einstein was plagued with an insecurity.
 For most of his adult life, Einstein complained that he didn’t know enough math.
 On his death bed on April 17, 1955 he half-jokingly said to his son Hans Albert, “If only I had more mathematics.”
 Before Einstein finished his General Theory of Relativity, mathematician Tullio Levi-Civita had to help Einstein with his tensor calculus.